prashantzzz/MHAbot/README.md

 # MHAbot
-A department wise bot for Ministry Of Home affairs as a project in Smart India Hackathon
+A department wise bot for Ministry of Home affairs as a project in Smart India Hackathon